Hidayat Jafarov: Career

-Pedagogical activity

-Along with his scientific activities, Hidayat Jafarov has extensive pedagogical activities.
-He has been a teacher at the Azerbaijan State University of Economics since 1989.
+Jafarov has been a teacher at the Azerbaijan State University of Economics since 1989.
 In 1989–1996, he worked as a head teacher, associate professor, and hold the chair of the "History of Azerbaijan" of the Azerbaijan State University of Economics.
 In June 1997, he was elected to the position of professor at the chair "History of Azerbaijan" of the same university, and since June 1998, he was the acting head of the sub-faculty and in 1999, 2001, 2006, and 2011, he was elected to the position of the head of the sub-faculty "History of Azerbaijan" through a competition and worked in this position until July 2016.

-Currently, he is a professor of the sub-faculty "Humanities" at the UNEC.

-He is the author of more than 300 scientific works dedicated to various problems of Azerbaijani history, including 7 monographs, 2 booklets, 2 teaching and methodological aids (“History of Azerbaijan” for higher education institutions and "History of Azerbaijan" for the 6th form of secondary schools), 2 educational programs, 3 textbooks, and two brochures.

-Hidayat Jafarov has repeatedly delivered scientific reports at republican, regional, and international scientific conferences and symposia, and has lectured on the courses "Archaeology", "Specialization Course", "History of Azerbaijan", and “Economic History” at various higher education institutions of the republic.

 Scientific works

-Hidayat Jafarov's scientific works on Google Scholar have been cited 50 times, with an H-index of 4 and an i10-index of 3.
+Jafarov's scientific works on Google Scholar have been cited 50 times, with an H-index of 4 and an i10-index of 3.
 Jafarov has 11 publications.
 His scientific activities are mainly focused on the study of the Bronze Age archaeology of Azerbaijan, including the archaeological heritage of the Karabakh region.
 His research interests include the study of kurgans, burial customs, early urban culture, and the Khojaly-Gedabey culture.
-Some of his scientific works are as follows: